Bispectrum Islands: Typical non-Gaussianity templates and beyond

 In this work, rather than predicting specific shapes of non-Gaussianity, we identified a region where consistent shapes can reside.
 Figure \ref{fig:Bequi2} shows this peninsula-like region, restricted to isosceles configurations of the bispectrum triangle.
 It is worth noting that the conventional local, equilateral, and orthogonal templates used in the CMB bispectrum analyses, entirely or partially lie outside this region.
 This is of course not very surprising, as the typical scenarios that predict shapes resembling these templates violate our underlying assumptions in one way or another.
 Specifically, the local template is highly correlated with the shape of non-Gaussianity generated by the exchange of a light field---a scenario we excluded from the outset by imposing a gap at $m=3H/2$.
 Moreover, the equilateral and orthogonal templates are well captured by shapes generated from appropriate linear combinations of the cubic terms in the EFT of inflation, namely $\delta\dot{\phi}^3$ and $\delta\dot{\phi}(\partial_i \delta\phi)^2$ \cite{Senatore:2009gt}.
 Such linear combinations arise only in the presence of strongly broken boosts; therefore, the resulting bispectra are not expected to satisfy our bounds.
 Conversely, as discussed in Section \ref{genframe}, requiring that boosts be only weakly broken selects the unique combination $\delta\dot{\phi}(\partial_\mu\delta\phi)^2$, whose corresponding shape is shown by the black curve in Fig. \ref{fig:Bequi2}, which falls within the peninsula.

-It is worth noting that although the equilateral and orthogonal templates themselves are outside the allowed region, they still provide a useful basis for effectively capturing many of the curves within the peninsula (corresponding to different choices of the spectral density $\rho(\mu)$).
+It should be emphasized that although the equilateral and orthogonal templates themselves are outside the allowed region, they still provide a useful basis for effectively capturing many of the curves within the peninsula (corresponding to different choices of the spectral density $\rho(\mu)$).
 As a result, existing observational bounds on $f_{\text{NL}}^{\text{eq}}$ and $f_{\text{NL}}^{\text{orth}}$ can already be used to constrain the amplitude of such curves, along the lines of \cite{Cabass:2024wob}.

-Looking ahead, it would be interesting to identify a sufficient set of templates to effectively capture the diversity of possible shapes encompassed by the peninsula (in this direction, see the recent work \cite{Sohn:2024xzd} where a variety of templates associated with the exchange of massive fields are compared with the Planck CMB data---though some of the studied examples lie outside the scope of our assumptions).
+Looking ahead, it would be interesting to identify a sufficient set of templates to effectively capture the diversity of possible shapes encompassed by the peninsula (in this direction, see the recent work \cite{Sohn:2024xzd} where a variety of templates associated with the exchange of massive fields are compared with the Planck CMB data---though some of the studied examples lie outside the scope of our assumptions, for instance due to strong breaking of boosts \cite{Pimentel:2022fsc,Jazayeri:2023xcj,Jazayeri:2022kjy}).
 Beyond the standard template-based analyses, it is also important to consider how best to analyze the bispectrum data to assess whether it favors or disfavors the carved region as a whole.
 We leave this question for future investigations.